mesosphere/dcos-docs-site/pages/1.12/cli/plugins/index.md

 Plugins extend the functionality of the CLI for cluster specific actions.

-When setting up a cluster, the CLI will install the core plugin by default and, if applicable, the enterprise plugin.

 Plugins are cluster-specific, when switching between different clusters the CLI will automatically use the proper set of plugins installed for that cluster.

 # Core CLI Plugin

 Commands that are specific to a DC/OS version are packaged into a plugin called `dcos-core-cli`.
 It gets automatically installed when running `dcos cluster setup` unless the `--no-plugin` flag is used.
 The subcommands included in this plugin are:

+In version 0.7, the CLI has the 1.12 Core plugin included with it which it will automatically install for any cluster that it's attached to.

 | Command | Description |
 |---------|-------------|